 Do Not Train to Compete

 Similarly, don’t train your child to get competitive through powerlifting.
-It should be their own choice to decide to pick up a barbell with the intention of competing at a meet.
+It should be their own choice to decide to start powerlifting with the intention of competing at a meet.
 And they need to know that.
-When they approach you with the idea of competing, make sure they understand what it means, and whether it’s something they really want to do.
+When they approach you with the idea of competing, make sure they understand what it means and whether it’s something they really want to do.
 They can keep training to have fun, or be strong, or maybe transition into other sports they haven’t tried yet.
 Competing means going an extra step beyond the usual to dedicate oneself to something, and while it’s great to foster that kind of discipline in a child, it should be something you’re sure they chose for themselves.